-- Turn the adjustment knob clockwise by one notch.
-The minimum temperature is displayed, alternating with the letters "Lo". - Turn the adjustment knob clockwise one notch further.
-The maximum temperature is displayed, alternating with the letters "Hi". - Turn the adjustment knob clockwise a third notch.
-The room temperature is displayed again. - For each individual probe, press the push-button.
+- Turn the adjustment knob clockwise one notch further.
+The maximum temperature flashes on the display, alternating with the letters "Hi". - Turn the adjustment knob clockwise a third notch.
+The room or outside temperature is displayed again. - For each individual probe, press the push-button.
 The temperature reading from probe x is displayed, alternating with the letters "Pr x" and the on/off state of the probe. - Turn the adjustment knob clockwise by one notch.
 The minimum is displayed, alternating with the letters "Lo". - Turn the adjustment knob clockwise one notch further.
 The maximum temperature is displayed, alternating with the letters "Hi". - Turn the adjustment knob clockwise a third notch.
 The probe temperature is displayed again. - For each additional probe, press the push-button.
 The temperature reading from probe x is displayed, alternating with the letters "Pr x" and the on/off state of the probe, etc.